IBM-Bluemix-Docs/voice-agent/api.md

 ## Initiating actions
 {: #defining-actions}

-To initiate actions in the voice agent during a call, you can define action tags on a {{site.data.keyword.conversationshort}} dialog node in JSON format on the `output` property.
+To initiate actions in the agent during a call, you can define action tags on a {{site.data.keyword.conversationshort}} dialog node in JSON format on the `output` property.
 You can define either a single action on the `vgwAction` tag or a sequence of actions on the `vgwActionSequence` tag.
 Each action consists of a `command` property, followed by an optional `parameter` property to define attributes for commands that require them.

 ### Single actions
 {: #single-actions}

 To perform a single action, define the action in the `vgwAction` tag with any necessary parameter attributes.
-In the `text` block in the `output` property, you can optionally include an utterance that the voice agent plays after the action is performed.
+In the `text` block in the `output` property, you can optionally include an utterance that the agent plays after the action is performed.

-The following single action on the `vgwAction` tag tells the voice agent to hang up the call when the node response is triggered.
+The following single action on the `vgwAction` tag tells the agent to hang up the call when the node response is triggered.
 Because the `vgwActHangup` command has no parameters, none are defined.
 ```json
 {
   "output": {